 Theme Nature Conservation, Habitat Protection and Protected Specie commitment to increasing the amount of tree cover.
 However, we are concerned that taking this in conjunction with the wording of Polcy DM25 does not give adequate protection to ancient woodland.
-There is a reference to protection of habitats specified in the Cumbria Biodiversity Action Plan and in this document we note that the categories of woodland referred to are upland ash woodland, wet woodland and upland oak woodland.
-We do not have detailed knowledge of all the woods in Copeland district but we are concerned that there may be ancient or long established woods which fall outside these categories.
+There is a reference to protection of habitats specified in the Cumbria these categories.

-Comments We welcome policy DM28 on the protection of trees and the

-We would like to see a statement either in Policy DM25 or in DM28 that ancient woodland and ancient and veteran trees will be given absolute protection from development so as to ensure that the irreplaceable habitats which they contain are not lost.
+Comments We welcome policy DM28 on the protection of trees and the ancient woodland and ancient and veteran trees will be given absolute protection from development so as to ensure that the irreplaceable habitats which they contain are not lost.

-Accepted in part.
-There does need to be a statement protecting areas of ancient woodland and veteran trees in DM28 and this will be suggested as a minor change.
+Biodiversity Action Plan and in this document we note that the categories of woodland referred to are upland ash woodland, wet woodland and upland oak woodland.
+We do not have detailed knowledge of all the woods in Copeland district but we are concerned that there may be ancient or long established woods which fall outside ancient woodland and veteran trees in DM28 and this will be suggested as a minor change.
 However, it would not be sensible to give absolute protection to these features.
 The most robust protection the Council would be able to provide would be to add the statement that any development would be refused unless the benefits clearly outweigh the harm.
 This would undoubtedly cover all but the most significant developments of national importance.